 New Jersey Turnpike, 2001

 Several drivers actually pulled off the highway to get a better look at what they described as a group of golden-orange lights moving quietly overhead near the Arthur Kill Waterway.
 One of the witnesses was a lieutenant from the nearby Carteret Police Department.
-Air traffic controllers couldn’t come up with any explanations, and the National Weather Service didn’t have any ideas either.
-Here are more everyday mysteries scientists can't explain, but the professionals were just as stumped.
+Air traffic controllers couldn't come up with any explanations, and the National Weather Service didn't have any ideas either.
+A bit more dramatic than the everyday mysteries scientists can't explain, but the professionals were just as stumped.

 Chicago O'Hare International Airport, 2006